Weald-Creative/Kairos-SDK-iOS/README.md

 ## How to do a Quick Demo
-If you just want to do a quick test of Kairos SDK, open the **example project** that is included with the SDK and follow these steps:
+If you just want to do a quick test run, open the **example project** that is included with the SDK and follow these steps:

 1. [Create your free developer account](https://developer.kairos.io/signup)
 2. Log into the Kairos Developer Dashboard